ifa-s/budgeting-proj/FRONTEND_SETUP.md

-# Budget AI Assistant - Frontend Setup
+# Bucket!
+AI Assistant - Frontend Setup

 ## Overview
 This is a simple ChatGPT-like frontend interface that connects to your backend `user_client` for budget management.
 The interface provides a clean chat experience where users can interact with your AI budget assistant.